Timothy Treadwell: Alaskan expeditions

-During the latter part of each summer, he would move to Kaflia Bay and camp in an area of especially thick brush he called the "Grizzly Maze".
-Here, the chances of crossing paths with wild bears were much higher, since the location intersected bear trails.
-Treadwell recorded almost 100 hours of video footage (some of which was later used to create the documentary Grizzly Man) and produced a large collection of still photographs.
+During the latter part of each summer, he would move to Kaflia Bay and camp in an area of especially thick brush he called the "Grizzly Maze", which intersected with bear trails and afforded him a much greater chance of crossing paths with wild bears.
+He recorded almost 100 hours of video footage (some of which was later used to create the documentary Grizzly Man) and produced a large collection of still photographs.

-Treadwell claimed to be alone with the wildlife on several occasions in his videos.
-However his girlfriend, Amie, was with him during parts of the last three summers (the documentary says two summers) and at the time of their deaths.
-Other women Treadwell dated, who remain anonymous, also accompanied him on some expeditions.
+But Treadwell's years with the bears were not without disruption.
+Almost from the start, the National Park Service (NPS) expressed their worries about his behavior.
+The park's restrictions made him increasingly irate.
+According to the file kept on Treadwell by the NPS, rangers reported he had at least six violations from 1994 to 2003.
+Included among these violations were guiding tourists without a license, camping in the same area longer than the NPS's seven-day limit, improper food storage, wildlife harassment, and conflicts with visitors and their guides.
+Treadwell also frustrated authorities by refusing to install an electric fence around his camp and refusing to carry bear spray to use as a deterrent.
+In his 1997 book, Treadwell related a story where he resorted to using bear mace on one occasion, but added that he had felt terrible grief over the pain he perceived it had caused the bear and refused to use it on subsequent occasions.

-By 2001 Treadwell became sufficiently notable to receive extensive media attention both on television and in environmental circles, and he made frequent public appearances as an environmental activist.
+By 2001, Treadwell became sufficiently notable to receive extensive media attention both on television and in environmental circles, and he made frequent public appearances as an environmental activist.
 He traveled throughout the United States to educate school children about bears and appeared on the Discovery Channel, the Late Show with David Letterman, and Dateline NBC to discuss his experiences.